decentralized-identity/didcomm.org/gossyp/README.md

 ## Security

 ### Authenticated and tamper-evident events
+TODO: how to allow someone to gossip about something they're not supposed to see (blind auction)

 In the basic walkthrough, we ignored the question of whether participants could lie to one another.
-For some protocols [built atop gossyp](#building-on-gossyp) (e.g., a low-stakes tic-tac-toe game), this might be fine.
+For some protocols [built atop gossyp](#building-on-gossyp) (e.g., a low-stakes tic-tac-toe game, or a high-stakes protocol that requires signatures on payloads already), this might be fine.
 But other protocols require strong authentication of an event's creator, and/or assurance that events cannot be tamperered with.
+There are 3 ways to accomplish this:

-This is accomplished by signing the events as attachments.
-Doing so authenticates the event's author and makes their authorship non-repudiable to other participants in an n-wise protocol.
+1. Sign the events as attachments.

+    This authenticates the event's author and makes their authorship non-repudiable to other participants in an n-wise protocol.
 It also makes these guarantees portable *outside* the protocol.
 This could be viewed as undesirable &mdash; but if participants are using n-wise DIDs, other metadata would have to leak before privacy would be lost.

+2. Save the encrypted version of the `sync` messages that come from an event author.

+    Later, sync the encrypted messages instead of the plaintext info inside them.
+This allows any recipient of a message to authenticate the author and prove the message's integrity.
+However, it means that a single encryption operation must be performed for all recipients of the message.

+3. Save the plaintext of events, plus JWM headers documenting encryption.

+    Later, include the JWM headers when syncing the plaintext events.
+The recipient can prove that the plaintext was encrypted as claimed, by inspecting the headers and doing a trial re-encryption.
+Like the previous method, this means a single encryption operation must be performed for all recipients of the message.

+Currently, we plan to use strategy 1, because it is more flexible.

 ### Denial of service